hujilin1229/barefoot/README.md

     root@acef54deeedb# bash /mnt/map/osm/import.sh
     ```

-    _Note: To detach the interactive shell from a running container without stopping it, use the escape sequence Ctrl-p + Ctrl-q._
+    To detach the interactive shell from a running container without stopping it, use the escape sequence Ctrl-p + Ctrl-q.

+    If we want to attach it again, we can do

+    ```bash
+    docker attach <container id>
+    ```

 6. Make sure the container is running ("up").